M7-TROJAN/DataBase/Z_Exercises/README.md

 ### Prerequisites

 Before you get started, ensure you have a SQL Server ready to go.
-You'll also need the sample databases stored in the "Sample_Database_To_Practice_On" folder to work on the problems.
+You'll also need the sample databases stored in the "Sample_Database_To_Practice_On" and "practice-on-northwind-database" folders to work on the problems.

 Inside the "Sample_Database_To_Practice_On" folder, you'll find two sub-folders: